-— providing alternative mappings of objects into blocks of storage performed either statically (such as the Fortran common statement) or dynamically (such as pointers);
+— providing alternative mappings of objects into blocks of storage performed either statically (such as the Fortran[18] common statement) or dynamically (such as pointers);

+— operations that permit a stored value to be interpreted as a different type (such as treating the representation of a pointer as an integer).

 — union types, particularly unions that do not have a discriminant stored as part of the data structure;

 NOTE Discriminants are additional components of the data structure that determine the layout of the rest of the data.
 If the discriminant capability is not provided by the language, then it is the programmer’s responsibility to ensure consistency.

-— operations that permit a stored value to be interpreted as a different type (such as treating the representation of a pointer as an integer).

 In all of these cases, accessing the value of an object can produce an unanticipated result.

 It is easier to avoid operations that reinterpret the same stored value as representing a different type when the language clearly identifies them.
 For example, Ada[19] forces the programmer to explicitly declare the conversion to be an instantiation of Unchecked_Conversion.